MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

     - ProfessorKendrick
 ---

-# Overview of the Power Pages Setup workspace
+# Overview of the Power Pages Set up workspace

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You use the **Setup** workspace to configure key aspects of your Power Pages site.
+You use the **Set up** workspace to configure key aspects of your Power Pages site.

 :::image type="content" source="media/setup-workspace/setup-workspace.png" alt-text="Setup workspace from within design studio.":::